Developer’s guide | Tarantool

 • Every appointment (self-made or fetched) is immune for a while (controlled by the IMMUNITY_TIMEOUT option).

 You can also enable leader_autoreturn to return leadership to the first leader in failover_priority list after failover was triggered.
 It might be useful when you have active and passive data centers.
 The time before failover will try to return the leader is configured by autoreturn_delay option in a failover configuration.
+Note that leader_autoreturn won’t work if the prime leader is unhealthy.

 Stateful failover automatically checks if there is a registered cluster in a state provider.
 Check is performed on a first stateful failover configuration and every time when cluster is restarted.
 You can disable that option by using check_cookie_hash = false in failover configuration.